The next version of macOS - Big Sur - is available to download and install now!

 For apps that you purchased elsewhere, you'll need to manually install updates.
 You can check if there are updates available from the application's menu, in Microsoft Word, for example, it's a case of clicking on Help > Check for Updates.

 Check compatibility with your third-party apps before updating the macOS.
 That way you will be up and running immediately, rather than being frustrated by your favourite apps and add-ons not working.

-How to install an update to MacOS Mojave
+How to install a macOS update in Big Sur, Catalina or Mojave

-Installing updates to macOS once you are running Mojave will be a little different.
-Rather than opening the Mac App Store, or going to Software Update via the Apple menu, you will need to do the following:
+Installing updates to macOS once you are running Big Sur, Catalina or Mojave are a little different to previously.
+Rather than opening the Mac App Store, you will need to do the following: